dimikara/US-Census-Demographic-Data/README.md

 appearing in alphabetical order.

 We can see is that the more evenly distributed ethnicities are the White & Asian populations.
-To further explain, by even distribution, I mean that these two ethinicities seem to appear more evenly in most states.
+To further explain, by even distribution, I mean that these two ethinicities seem to have less peaks and appear more evenly in most states.
 In contrast, the black community for example seems to exist mostly in 9 states (9 peaks), while the Latino community seems to be living in mostly 2 states, Puerto Rico & Texas, which correspond to the two prominent peaks.
 Lastly, the Native community is somewhere in the middle, showing 6-7 peaks, but with the lowest population numbers.

 ### Design